orbitdb-archive/orbit/README.md

 **Status:** *In active development*

+**NOTE!** *Orbit is still more or less experimental.
+Things will change and break over the coming months, but we're pushing towards to stabilize the code base.
+If you come across problems, it would help greatly to open issues so that we can fix them as quickly as possible.*

 Check the project's [roadmap](https://github.com/haadcode/orbit/blob/master/ROADMAP.md) to see what's happening at the moment and what's planned next.

 [![Project Status](https://badge.waffle.io/haadcode/orbit.svg?label=In%20Progress&title=In%20Progress)](http://waffle.io/haadcode/orbit)